-If you are interested in volunteering at the elementary, please contact Leslie Garza at 361-543-4518 ext.1313 and Samuel Castaneda for the jr/sr high school at 361-543-4518 ext.1318, for more information and to complete an application
+If you are interested in volunteering at the elementary, please contact Gene Lasseter at 361-543- 4518 ext.1313 and Samuel Castaneda for the jr./sr. high school at 361-543-4518 ext.1318, for more information and to complete an application grandparents of a child enrolled in the district.

-Subject to exceptions in accordance with state law and district procedures, the district requires a state criminal history background check for each volunteer, including parents, guardians, or grandparents of a child enrolled in the district.
 The volunteer must pay all costs for the background check.

+Subject to exceptions in accordance with state law and district procedures, the district requires a state criminal history background check for each volunteer, including parents, guardians, or